RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 ## Precision Requirements

-- Timer callbacks should never fire prematurely (+- 1 tick of the underlying timer)
+- Timer callbacks should never fire prematurely (±1 tick of the underlying timer)
 - The accuracy of execution delay should be measured with single digit micro seconds for short delays in absence of other load on the system
     - It is acceptable if platform specific tweaking is needed to achieve this
     - It is acceptable if minimum hardware requirements are needed to achieve this
-- Timer callbacks should fire as early as possible after the timer expired
+- Timer callbacks should fire closely after the timer expired
+    - In absence of other load on the system, accuracy in the order of single digit micro seconds should be achievable when given hardware requirements are fulfilled and platform specific tweaking is done

 ## Performance Requirements